nigelhartm/path_finding_tank_game/README.md

 # path_finding_tank_game
 This one is a bit older project I was working on with some colleagues to practice programming.
 It consists of GUI with a tank who automatically finds a shortest path in a random generated or self customized labyrinth.

+# Build
+You can simply build this project in your Java IDE.
+The entrance point is contained in the Interface class.

 # Initialize new field
 In the menu we provide the option to create and save new game fields.
 The Field can be initialized empty or random.<br>
 ![alt text](git_img/screen_init.jpg)<br>